Long-Horizon Planning and Execution with Functional Object-Oriented Networks: Evaluation

-To illustrate the transferability of learned action contexts to new scenarios, we perform two kinds of experiments: 1) whole recipe execution, which follows the original recipe by using all ingredients, and 2) random ingredient subsets, which we refer to as partial recipe execution.
-Although the \textit{same} object-level plan is found across all trials, the task-level plan for each trial will differ due to the objects in Figure~\ref{fig:sim_layout} being randomly configured (e.g., the drinking glass may be upside-down, or objects may be stacked on top of others).
-As a result, manipulation plans can range between 26 and 28 micro-level steps.
-For each round, 25 trials of planning and execution are conducted via simulation.
-We deem a trial as a success if all objects are manipulated correctly with the appropriate motion primitive and action context while avoiding any collisions that would cause any remaining steps to fail.
-For example, if the robot knocks the bottle out of the workspace (i.e., table cells) before it gets the chance to pour its contents in the drinking glass, then the robot is unable to complete the vodka pouring macro-level action.
-From demonstration, we collected a total of 516 action contexts, which can be generalized using the approach from Section~\ref{sec:exe-ac}.
-Results are summarized in Table~\ref{tab:exp}.
+To demonstrate transferability, we perform two kinds of experiments over 25 trials in variable scenarios: 1) \textit{whole recipe} execution, using all ingredients in the original recipe; and 2) \textit{partial recipe} execution, using random ingredient subsets.
+Although the \textit{same} object-level plan is found across all trials, each trial results in different manipulation plans due to the configuration of objects (Fig.~\ref{fig:sim_layout}) in the scene (cases such as those in Sec.~\ref{sec:exp-qual}).
+In addition, we show that FOON can be flexibly modified at the PDDL level to plan for novel scenarios using fewer objects without creating a new FOON via partial recipe execution.
+A trial is successful if all objects are manipulated with a suitable action context and motion primitive while avoiding collisions that may cause remaining steps to fail.
+For example, if the robot knocks a bottle out of the workspace (i.e., table cells) before pouring, then the robot is unable to complete its corresponding macro-PO.
+Objects stacked on top of others would be placed in a free spot after use to avoid further removing them for remaining steps.